GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/magento/index.md

 A short description of each field follows:

-1. URI of the OpenID Provider: Insert the URI of the OpenID Connect Provider here.
+1. URI of the OpenID Provider: Provide the URI of the OpenID Connect Provider here.
 If you are using Google as your OP, this will simply be `https://accounts.google.com`.
 If you are using another OP it will be something like `https://idp.example.com`.

 2. Custom URI after logout: Provide a URL for a landing page to redirect users after logout of the magento site, for instance `https://example.com/thank-you`.
 If you don't have a preferred logout page, we recommend simply entering the URL of your website homepage URL.